brainboxdotcc/DPP/docpages/advanced_reference/coding_style_standards.md

 ## Comments

 All comments should be in `doxygen` format (similar to javadoc).
 Please see existing class definitions for an example.
-You should use doxygen style comments in a class definition inside a header file, and can use any other comment types within the .cpp file.
+You should use doxygen style comments in a class definition inside a header file.
 Be liberal with comments, especially if your code makes any assumptions!
+Comments should follow the format below:

+\note Comments that contain doxygen stuff need to use two stars at the beginning (/**).
+This example doesn't because doxygen gets confused and doesn't show the comments.

+\include{cpp} coding_style_standards/comments.cpp

 ## Spell Checks